Tigers vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Pablo Lopez (3-4) will make his 16th start of the season.
+- The Twins will hand the ball to Bailey Ober (4-4) for his 12th start of the season.

-- He has earned a quality start eight times in 15 starts this season.

-- Lopez has pitched five or more innings in six straight games and will look to extend that streak.
+- Ober has 11 starts in a row of five innings or more.

-- He has one appearance with no earned runs allowed in 15 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 11 chances this season.

 |Opponent